collaborativebioinformatics/virussusceptibility/README.md

 > Remark: Cosine similarity turned out to be not suitable for high-dimensional vector comparison.
 For this reason we reduced the dimensionality of vectors with random projection [5, 6] -- specifically Gaussian random projection [7].
 Then we used cosine similarity to search for articles that would be the most relevant to the query.

-As a proof of principle we created a dataset of small number of articles (10.000) and embedded them with SPECTER.
+Then, as a proof of principle we created a dataset of small number of articles (10.000) and embedded them with SPECTER.
 Then we inserted the embeddings into a vector database.
 We tested the retrieval of most relavant articles.
 The workflow can be found here: `scripts/query_custom_dataset.ipynb`.

 ## Initial, naive ideas-